sqrlfirst/verilog_programminng_guide/README.md

 Guide contains 3 chapters (maybe in future more)

 - __First__
-First part contaoins general Verilog princples and so on
+part contaoins general Verilog princples and so on
 - __Second__
-Second part contains examples of combinational logic
+ part contains examples of combinational logic
 - __Third__
-Third part contains examples of sequential logic
+ part contains examples of sequential logic